WilliamQLiu/williamqliu.github.io/_posts/2020-08-13-aws-iam-identity-and-access-management.md

 When do you use this?
 We might create an AWS IAM role for engineers with a `Principal` of `Federated` through the SAML provider OKTA.
 The action would be to `sts:AssumeRoleWithSAML`.

+### AWS Service Role

+A role that a service assumes to perform actions in your account on your behalf.
+Some AWS services require a role for the service to assume; this role must include all the permissions required for the service to access the AWS resources that it needs.
+You can create, modify, and delete a service role from within IAM.

+### AWS Service Linked Roles

+An IAM service-linked role is a unique type of IAM role that is linked directly to a service (e.g. MSK Connect).
+Service-linked roles are predefined by the service and includes all the permissions that the service requires to call other AWS services on your behalf.

+An advantage to a service-linked role is that you do not have to manually add the necessary permissions; the service (e.g. MSK Connect) defines the permissions and only the service can assume its roles.
+This includes:

+* the trust policy
+* the permissions policy

+Check [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) for AWS Services that have Service-linked roles

+For an example service like MSK Connect, you do not need to manually create a service-linked role.
+When you create a connector, MSK Connect creates the service-linked role for you.

+### Cross-service confused deputy prevention

+The confused deputy problem is a security issue where an entity that doesn't have permission to perform an action can coerce a more-privileged entity to perform the action.
+Cross-service impersonation can occur when one service (the calling service) calls another service (the called service).
+The calling service can be manipulated to use its permissions to act on another customer's resources in a way it should not have permission to access.

+AWS recommends using the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in resource policies to limit the permissions that MSK Connect gives another service to the resource.

 ## Terraform

 ### IAM Resources